tijsverkoyen/Campaign-Commander-Member/README.md

 ## About

-PHP Campaign Commander Member is a (wrapper)class to communicate with the [Campaign Commander Member](http://campaigncommander.com) API.
+PHP Campaign Commander Member is a (wrapper)class to communicate with the [Campaign Commander Member](http://campaigncommander.com) MEMBER API.

 ## License